sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/troubleshooting.md

 ### Sourcegraph specific cookies

-For GitHub OAuth, Sourcegraph uses a special cookie called `github-state-cookie`, which should be sent by browser automatically upon the user is being redirected back to Sourcegraph (the callback URL):
+For GitHub OAuth, Sourcegraph uses a special cookie called `github-state-cookie`, which should be sent by browser automatically when the user redirected back to Sourcegraph (the callback URL):

 ![Sourcegraph state cookie](https://storage.googleapis.com/sourcegraph-assets/docs/images/auth/troubleshooting_sourcegraph_state_cookie.png)

 If the cookie is not found in the **Request Headers**, then there is a problem.
-Maybe due to proxy server stripping out any unrecognized cookies (so the browser won’t be able to get it back from the Sourcegraph instance in the first place).
+It may be due to proxy server stripping out any unrecognized cookies (so the browser won’t be able to receive the cookie back from the Sourcegraph instance in the first place).

-### Things to collect for async analyzes
+### Things to collect for async analysis

 - `"auth.providers"` portion of the Sourcegraph site configuration.
 Example: